Dear Northwood Seniors (and your parents):

 Is Part of Your Application Really Missing?

 You’ve sent out your last college application.
 You know that you’ve taken every step possible to provide thoughtful and complete application packets.
 Now it’s time to wait for the responses.
 Instead, you receive a letter saying that parts of your application are missing.
 Don’t worry; it happens.
 It doesn’t necessarily mean that anything is really missing.
-If you or the guidance office has sent it in, it often takes a couple of days or even a week for their computer system to show it has been received.
+If you or the college counseling office has sent it in, it often takes a couple of days or even a week for their computer system to show it has been received.
 If in doubt, call the admissions office and say: “I applied for admission, and I am calling to confirm that my file is complete.”

 Would JFK Have Been Admitted to Harvard if He Applied Today?